January 3–4, 2022 nor'easter: Southeastern United States

 As much as 6.0 in accumulated in Huntsville, Alabama, and 6.9 in fell at Ronald Reagan Washington National Airport.
 A peak snowfall accumulation of 15.5 in was recorded in Huntingtown, Maryland.
 Many vehicles and motorists across Interstate 95 in Virginia were stranded due to the snow, with some of them for 24 hours.
 Over 1,000 motor crashes were also reported and assisted by the state's police.
 A car crash also killed three people in Maryland.
 Two others died in the winter storm, one each in Tennessee and Georgia, bringing the total up to 5.
 Thousands of flights were canceled in the eastern United States.
 At the Baltimore Washington International Airport, a ground stop was temporarily instituted.
 An Amtrak train also got stuck in Lynchburg, Virginia due to the storm.
 This storm came after a day of record high temperatures; the temperature in Huntsville, Alabama the day before the storm (January 1) was 79 F, a record for January.
 Snow even fell as far south as Fort Walton Beach, Florida, where temperatures dropped from 75 F to 34 F. The winter storm also caused 343,000 power outages in Virginia and 42,000 in Maryland.
-North-central, northeast and northwest portions of Georgia were placed under winter storm warnings by the National Weather Service on 1 January.
-Mccaysville registered an unnoficial snow accumulation of 4.5 in, followed by Blue Ridge at 4.0 in.
-Some of the areas of the state also saw power outages.
-Winter alerts were also placed over some areas of the state.
-Over 59,000 household customers lost electricity across Charlotte, with 159,000 overall over the Carolinas.
-Some establishments were completely wrecked by the strong winds the storm brought, and trees were reported to have been downed.
-This further rose to 211,000 by 3 January and lessened to 2,500 as rescue teams started working to restore electricity.
-Flooding also occurred in Durham, North Carolina due to 3 in of rain.
-Rainfall totals reached up to 4 in in Raleigh, and two tornadoes touched down throughout the state.